-Under the Act, prohibitions protect individuals of Extirpated, Endangered and Threatened species.
-These prohibitions make it an offence to kill, harm, harass, capture or take an individual of a species listed as Extirpated, Endangered or Threatened, or to damage or destroy the residence of one or more individuals of an Endangered or a Threatened species.
+Under the Act. prohibitions protect individuals of Extirpated, Endangered and Threatened species.
+These prohibitions make it an offence to kill, harm, harass, capture or take an individual of a species Extirpated, listed as Endangered or Threatened, or to damage or destroy the residence of one or more individuals of an Endangered or a Threatened species.
 The Act also makes it an offence to possess, collect, buy, sell or trade an individual of a species that is Extirpated, Endangered or Threatened or a part or derivative of one.
-These prohibitions will come into force June 1st, 2004.
+These prohibitions came into force June 1st, 2004.

 The focus of protection will be on those species for which the federal government has direct legal authority.
-The protection will be in force for all listed birds protected under the Migratory Birds Convention Act, 1994 and for listed aquatic species.
-The prohibitions will also apply to all listed species on federal lands.
+The protection is in force for all listed birds protected under the Migratory Birds Convention Act, 1994 and for listed aquatic species.
+The prohibitions also apply to all listed species on federal lands.